Frequently Asked Questions

 CIVIC MUSIC serves young musicians and their educators in the greater Milwaukee area with opportunities that enhance their lives.
 The Private Lesson Program is open to young musicians in grades 4-12 who have not yet been exposed to private music lessons.
 The High School Competition and Showcase Recital is open to accomplished high school musicians in grades 10-12 seeking performance opportunities, instruction and scholarships.
 CIVIC MUSIC also recognizes high school musicians who demonstrate great leadership, exemplary music teachers and administrators, and distinguished citizens with awards and events that celebrate their achievements.

-Who can audition for the Private Lesson Scholarship Program?
+Who can audition for the Private Lesson Program?

-The Private Lesson Program is open to band and orchestra students who will be in grades 4-9 in the following year and vocalists who will be in grades 8-12 in the following year.
-This program is for students who have not yet had the opportunity for private study and can demonstrate financial need.
+The Private Lesson Program is open to band and orchestra students who will be in grades 4-11in the following year and vocalists who will be in grades 8-12 in the following year.
+This program is for students who are new to private study (25 hours or less) and can demonstrate financial need.
 CIVIC MUSIC will pair the students with CIVIC MUSIC teachers.
 Students are awarded a scholarship and parents are asked to make a small co-pay per lesson.
-This program in in its second season of an expansion from a one year program to a potential for three years of lessons.
-This expansion was a response to evaluations and comments received by parents, students and teachers.
-In the 2019-20 season, this program is providing lessons to 60 students.
+This program provides lessons for up to 60 students.

-Who can audition for the High School Music Competition Scholarships?
+Who can audition for the High School Music Competition?

 Auditions are open to young musicians in grades 10-12 who are performing at the WSMA Class A level and above.
 During the Audition Day, CIVIC MUSIC presents a number of workshops and masterclasses of interest to a student at this level.
 All auditioning musicians are encouraged to attend these to prepare themselves for future competitions and performances.
-Six instrumentalists and four vocalists are selected each year to perform on the High School Showcase Recital, now presented at the Milwaukee Art Museum.
+Six instrumentalists and four vocalists are selected each year to perform on the High School Showcase Recital, presented at the Milwaukee Art Museum.
+(Check out the 2022 performances here.
 The winner of the Lee Guse Memorial Jazz Scholarship also performs.
 Winners of the Young Arts Scholarships are announced at the close of this recital.

 How is CIVIC MUSIC funded?